mongodb-industry-solutions/retail-store-v2/resources/features/README-omnichannel.md

 When you get to the ‘Event Type’ section the following values are important to note:
 * Event type.
 Select Function
 * Function.
 Whenever an Insert or Update event occurs in the orders collection, this function runs automatically.
 It receives the change event, as a parameter, which contains all relevant details about the event.

 The function code is provided within the application code at /retail-store-v2/microservices/atlas-trigger-omnichannel/updateOrderStatus.js file.
 Copy the entire contents of the file and paste it into the field.

 Curious about which relevant details are provided by the change event?
-Take a look at the event object format in this article section.
+Take a look at the event object format in [this article](https://www.mongodb.com/docs/atlas/atlas-ui/triggers/database-triggers/#change-event-types) section.

-Once you have created your Database Trigger you should be able to see it listed inside Atlas’ Triggers section with the status of .
+Once you have created your Database Trigger you should be able to see it listed inside Atlas’ Triggers section with the status of "Enabled".

 ### Step 6.
 Run the demo
 Now you are all set to run the demo.
 Go back to the terminal, at the root of the application code execute the following command: